 You can book me for talks and panels, in companies, at conferences, for business, lay and activist audiences.
 See my page on speaking.

 This blog is mainly written with an audience of vegans/animal rights activists in mind.
 The strategies and ways of communication that I support and write about, are usually pragmatic and friendly in nature.

 What I hope to do is to provide arguments why pragmatic and friendly activism and communication work.
 Being friendly and pragmatic is not (just) about a concern not to offend people, and it certainly is not about compromising or selling out.
 It is also not about being slow, or thinking that we have time to spare.
 It is not about not being vegan or betraying the animals.
 Rather, being friendly and pragmatic is a matter of strategy.
 It is about being effective.
 It is about diminishing animal suffering in the fastest possible way.

-For the quickest way to know more about my views, check the two videos on the video page on this site.
+For the quickest way to know more about my views, check the videos on the video page on this site.
 Also, here are some audio interviews with me:

 Copyright: you can translate or publish whatever you want of this site, wherever you want.
 Just put something like: original article by Tobias Leenaert, www.veganstrategist.org.